-Provision is also made for the prosecution of offenders in England and Northern Ireland and for proceedings by local fisheries committees (article 13).
+Provision is also made for the prosecution of offenders and for proceedings by local fisheries committees (article 13).
 The statutory maximum penalty specified in the Order is currently £5,000.

-The Order provides powers for the recovery of fines imposed by a magistrates' court in England or Northern Ireland (article 5).
+The Order provides powers for the recovery of fines imposed by a magistrates court (article 5).